We Love Doodles

 The Groodle Breed

 Groodles have become so popular that there are three standard sizes and multiple different colors.
-We will explain the most common sizes and colors below.
+We will describe the most common sizes and colors below.

 Miniature Groodle Size